MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sap-bw/message-setup-and-connect.md

 ![Select to install assemblies to GAC.](install-to-gac.png)

 >[!Note]
->Be sure to use SAP .NET Connector 3.0.
-The SAP BW Application Server connector doesn't currently support SAP .NET Connector 3.1.
+>As of late 2023, the SAP BW Application Server connector contains support for SAP .NET Connector 3.1.

 ## Capabilities Supported